The Best Things to do in NYC this weekend

 Enjoy a delicious Brunch at Ophelia Lounge

-Bar in Midtown ManhattanOphelia Lounge NYCAdd to myNY addedEvery Sunday you can get the ultimate “Top of the Tower” cocktail brunch at Ophelia.
+Bar in Midtown ManhattanAdd to myNY addedEvery Sunday you can get the ultimate “Top of the Tower” cocktail brunch at Ophelia.
 In addition to carefully selected cocktails like Ophelia’s Mimosa or a Watermelon Refresher, you’ll get a great à la carte menu with delicious crab, Belgian waffles and more.
 You’ll also find a selection of 3-tiered brunch towers on the menu, giving you everything your heart desires.
 How about smoked salmon or a savory quiche with caviar, for example?

 My tip: These are the best brunch spots in NYC right now!